gura-conf/gura/docs/spec.md

 ## Null

-The absence of value can be represented by the `null` value:
+The absence of a value can be represented by the `null` value:

 ```yaml
 none_value: null